g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/19-evpn-l2-and-l3-and-cgnat.md

 2  10.200.0.2   0%       4  7.8ms  169.6  7.8   625.6  263.5
 3  10.16.12.12  0%       4  2.3ms  10.3   2.3   21.3   7.1
 ```
-And...
-Is ok, now, we need to provide the internet access to the customer.
+And... it's solid!
+Now, the final step: providing internet access to the customer.

-First, let's create a VRF in R3 to start the L3-EVPN.
-So, we'll have two interface to the CGNAT, one we can consider as an inside interface, and the other one the outside interface, inside = LAN and outside = WAN, basically.
+First, we'll create a VRF on R3 to begin the L3-EVPN interworking.
+We'll have two interfaces connecting to our CGNAT: one acting as the "inside" interface (LAN/VRF facing) and the other as the "outside" interface (WAN/Global routing facing).
 ```
 set interfaces ge-0/0/7 description to-CGN-1
 set interfaces ge-0/0/7 flexible-vlan-tagging